 Day unto day utters speech and night unto night reveals knowledge.

-There is no speech nor language where their voice is not heard.
+There are no tongues nor words where their voice is not heard.

-Their voice has gone out into all the earth, their words to the ends of the world.
+Their proclamation has gone out into all the earth, their words to the ends of the world.

-He has set his tabernacle in the sun,

-Which comes forth like a bridegroom from the bridal chamber, exulting like a strong man to run the course.
+He has set his tabernacle in the sun, which comes forth like a bridegroom from the bridal chamber, like a strong man running its course with joy.

-Its rising is from one end of heaven, its circuit running to the other; nothing can hide from the heat of it.
+Its rising is from one end of heaven and its circuit to the other end; nothing can hide from its heat.

 The law of the Lord is perfect, converting the soul; the testimony of the Lord is sure, giving wisdom to infants.